Maria Hill, Daughter of the Regiment

-Maria Hill (1791–1881), a contemporary of Laura Secord, was a heroine of several battles in the Anglo-American War of 1812 including the Battle of Queenston Heights, the Battle of Lundy's Lane and the Battle of Chippawa.
+Maria Hill (c.
+1791 – 11 September 1881), a contemporary of Laura Secord, was a Canadian heroine of several battles in the Anglo-American War of 1812 including the Battle of Queenston Heights, the Battle of Lundy's Lane and the Battle of Chippawa.
 She was a surgeon's assistant, while her husband fought in the war.
 After the war, she became an early settler to Ottawa, Ontario and attended to the Governor General of Canada, Charles Lennox, 4th Duke of Richmond when he died in her village of Richmond, Upper Canada.

 Early years

 Little is known of her early years, but it is thought that she was born Maria Woods in Winwick, Warrington, Lancashire, Great Britain to Dr. & Mrs Woods in 1791.
 Woods' father died between 1791 and 1799.
 Her mother remarried to a Mr. Greenhall, a recruiter for the British Army.
 In 1799, her mother died in Tuam, Ireland.
 Greenhall brought Woods to British North American in 1803.
 She was referred to as a "Daughter of the Regiment" because of her stepfathers' service to the British Army and her upbringing in the Niagara region British Army forts.